Yağmur Uraz: Galatasaray S.K.

 On 10 August 2022, the Turkish Women's Football Super League team was transferred to the Galatasaray club.
+In the 2022–23 season, she scored 23 goals in 17 matches and completed the season as the top scorer.

+Fenerbahçe S.K.

+On 21 July 2023, Uraz joined Super League fellow archrival Fenerbahçe.

 UEFA Women's Champions League goals

 International career

 In the UEFA Women's Euro 2009 qualifying round held in Turkey, Yağmur Uraz scored two goals against the Georgian team, She shot two goals each in the matches against Malta at the 2011 FIFA Women's World Cup qualification – UEFA Group 5 in 2010.

 Uraz netted the only goal for her country in the UEFA Women's Euro 2013 qualifying – Group 2 match against the Swiss women.
-On November 28, 2013, she scored the second goal for Turkey in the 2015 FIFA Women's World Cup qualification – UEFA Group 6 match against Montenegron team that ended with 3–1.
+On 28 November 2013, she scored the second goal for Turkey in the 2015 FIFA Women's World Cup qualification – UEFA Group 6 match against Montenegron team that ended with 3–1.
 She netted each one goal in the matches against Belarus and Montenegro, and two goals in the home match against Belarus at the same tournament.

 She played at all five matches of the 2023 FIFA Women's World Cup qualification – UEFA Group H, and scored a goal against Bulgaria.